remix-run/remix-website/data/posts/remix-vs-next.md

 ## tl;dr

-- Remix is as fast or faster than Next.js at serving static content.
+- Remix is as fast or faster than Next.js at serving static content
-- Remix is faster than Next.js at serving dynamic content.
+- Remix is faster than Next.js at serving dynamic content
-- Remix enables fast user experiences even on slow networks.
+- Remix enables fast user experiences even on slow networks
 - Remix automatically handles errors, interruptions, and race conditions, Next.js doesn't
-- Next.js requires client side JavaScript for serving dynamic content, Remix doesn't.
+- Next.js requires client side JavaScript for serving dynamic content, Remix doesn't
-- Next.js requires client side JavaScript for data mutations, Remix doesn't.
+- Next.js requires client side JavaScript for data mutations, Remix doesn't
-- Next.js build times increase linearly with your data, Remix build times are nearly instant and decoupled from data.
+- Next.js build times increase linearly with your data, Remix build times are nearly instant and decoupled from data
-- Next.js requires you to change your application architecture and sacrifice performance when your data scales.
+- Next.js requires you to change your application architecture and sacrifice performance when your data scales
 - SSG and general "Jamstack" techniques are a workaround for slow backend services.
 The latest generation of services are fast.
-Invest in your back end, not frontend workarounds.
+Invest in your backend, not frontend workarounds
 - We think Remix's abstractions lead to better application code, but you will have the opportunity to decide that one for yourself with a scavenger hunt at the end 🥾

 ## Self-Descriptions